FunctionFoundry/foundry-store/README.md

-# foundrystore
+# foundrystore : UNSTABLE

 foundrystore is a general purpose state management built on FunctionFoundry and Fluxury.

-It manages an object tree which may be manipulated with a formula language.
+It is like a workbook in spreadsheet land; along with a similar formula language to manipulate it.

 ## Getting Started